christoandrew/revention/README.md

-Demo application on how to tail rails logs, push them to elastic search and visualize in Kibana.
+Demo application on how to tail rails logs with fluentd, push them to elastic search and visualize in Kibana.